XertyLoin/XYcorpoWebSite/README.md

 # XYcorpoWebSite

-Hello everyone this is the whole website source made by me and chat gpt you can use for everythings you want
+Hello everyone this is the whole website source made by me and chat gpt you can use it for everythings you want